nlpodyssey/spago/README.md

 ### Getting Started

 A good place to start is by looking at the implementation of built-in neural models, such as the LSTM.
-Except for a few linear algebra operations written in assembly for optimal performance (a bit of copying from [Gonum](https://github.com/gonum/gonum)), it's straightforward Go code, so you don't have to worry.
-In fact, SpaGO could have been written by you :)

-The behavior of a neural model is characterized by a combination of parameters and equations.
-Mathematical expressions must be defined using the auto-grad `ag` package in order to take advantage of automatic differentiation.

-In this sense, we can say the computational graph is at the center of the Spago machine learning framework.

 ### Example 1
 Here is an example of how to calculate the sum of two variables: